A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 It is considered good practice to check your credit score at least once a year for errors.
 Many banks offer a facility to their customers to monitor their credit and get notified about changes in their scores.

 You are eligible to get your free credit report every three months.
 The report mentions your credit score, its fall band, and the associated rating.

 9. What Credit Score Do I Need For A Credit Card In Australia?

 In Australia, the credit score you require to get a credit card depends on your credit history and the type of credit card you want.
 Usually, the minimum credit score for credit cards is above 622.

 FICO scores are an industry standard used for 30 years worldwide.
-They are based on the credit profile of an individual.
+They depend on the credit profile of an individual.
 Lenders in Australia use FICO scores defined in the range of 300 to 800.
 A FICO score above 670 is considered good and improves your loan/credit approval chances.

 |FICO Score Band||Rating|

-You can obtain your FICO score from any of three authorized credit bureaus (Equifax, TransUnion, Experian).
+You can obtain your FICO score from three authorised credit bureaus (Equifax, TransUnion, and Experian).